matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 #### Common errors

 - `NOT_IMPLEMENTED_ERROR`.
-When the library is complete, there should be no places, where such an error could be thrown, but for the time of development, this error is thrown in the places which have not been properly implemented yet.
+When the library is complete, there should be no places where such an error could be thrown, but for the time of development, this error is thrown in the places which have not been properly implemented yet.
 - `LOGICAL_ERROR`.
 This error is thrown if something that should never happen happens.
 That means that there is a bug in the library's code.
 - `INVALID_SENDER_ERROR`.
-This error is thrown if the `userAddress` argument (if supplied) of the `zkSyncBatchCheckout` function is different from any of the supplied `from` fields of the transactions, or if any supplied `from` field of the transactions is different from any other.
-In other words, that error is thrown if the consistency of the sender address is broken.
+This error is thrown if the consistency of the sender address is broken.
+That is, if either the `userAddress` argument (if supplied) of the `zkSyncBatchCheckout` function is different from any of the supplied `from` fields of the transactions, or if any supplied `from` field of the transactions is different from any other.
+In other words,
 - `FAILED_TO_GET_ONCHAIN_BALANCE`.
 This error is thrown if the library fails to retrieve the user's Ethereum balance.

 #### Client-side errors

 - `NOT_IN_BROWSER_ERROR`.
 This error is thrown because the library is intended to be used only in the browser environment.
 Particularly, the error is thrown if the `window` global object is not defined.
 - `OPENING_TIMEOUT_ERROR`.
 This error is thrown if the zkSync page takes too long to load.
-Used to tackle the case when the user opens the checkout page, but then closes it quickly.
+It is used to tackle the case when the user opens the checkout page, but then closes it quickly.
 - `FAILED_TO_OPEN_ZKSYNC`.
 This error is thrown if the client's page fails to open the zkSync page.
 (Technically speaking, when the `window.open` returns null)
 - `ZKSYNC_CLOSED_ERROR`.
 This error is thrown when the user closes the zkSync checkout page without initiating any